ipfs/ipfs-blog/src/_blog/2023-thing-web-track.md

 ---
-title: Recap: IPFS on the Web (IPFS þing 2023)
+title: 'Recap: IPFS on the Web (þing 2023)'
 description: 'Track recap with links and serious analysis for the IPFS on the Web track at IPFS þing 2023'
 author: Dietrich Ayala
 date: 2023-05-08
 permalink: '/2023-ipfs-thing-web-track/'
-header_image:
+header_image: '/ipfs-thing-2023-recap/ipfs-on-the-web-featured-image.jpeg'
 tags:
   - 'thing'
   - 'þing'